Phuong-Le-NN/WriteToRemember/README.md

 # practiceProject
-Web dev project for practice
+A MERN Note creating Web dev project for practice